• Our Wander

 Keflavik International Airport (KEF) is a 45-minute drive from Reykjavík.
 Skip that expensive cab, you have a couple of great options for making the journey.

 The most direct and popular choice is the Flybus.
 We found it incredibly convenient.
 The service runs from the airport directly to the BSÍ Bus Terminal in Reykjavík.
 For an additional fee, you can add a transfer at BSÍ to a smaller bus that takes you to the official bus stop nearest your hotel.
-We found cheaper tickets online at Klook, and you can safely ignore the timings.
-After collecting your luggages, just walk over to the Flybus pick-up point to board the next available bus.
+Many people do not know that they cheaper tickets online.
+After collecting your luggages, just walk over to the Flybus pick-up point to board the next available bus, even if it is not timing of your ticket.

-If you are looking to save more money, local Strætó bus 55 takes 85mins from KEF to BSÍ (2,400kr for adult ticket).
+If you are looking to save more money getting to Reykjavík, local Strætó bus 55 takes 85mins from KEF to BSÍ (2,400kr for adult ticket).
 Unlike Flybus, it runs on a fixed schedule, so check the latest timetable before your trip to make sure it aligns with your arrival.

 Once you are in Reykjavík, the city center is wonderfully compact and walkable.
 We found that exploring on foot was the best way to soak in the sights and sounds.